VladChira/home-server/README.md

 3. Using the VNC connection that exists, configure the VM by installing OpenSSH server and allowing ports 22/tcp and 3389/tcp in the firewall.
 Also install ``qemu-guest-agent`` and ``acpid`` if available.
 4. Install ``xrdp`` package.
 Might need to also run ``sudo adduser xrdp ssl-cert``
 5. Test ssh connection
 6. Run this bash command if on Ubuntu to copy over the session customization of default Ubuntu Gnome, otherwise you will get a very basic session.
 Similar commands might be needed for other desktop envs.
+KDE Plasma's defaults on EndeavourOS seem fine.
 ```bash
 cat <<EOF > ~/.xsessionrc
 export GNOME_SHELL_SESSION_MODE=ubuntu